CoreHealth Wellness Center

 The real timeline

-For most cases: three to six visits over two to three weeks.
-Pain drops, range improves, you're functional again.
-For some: four to eight weeks of twice-weekly care because the problem is chronic or the nervous system needs time to reset.
-For a few: you need imaging, a specialist, PT, or medication.
-A pre-paid package can't predict which bucket you're in on day one.
+Every case is different.
+Some respond quickly.
+Some take longer because the problem is chronic or the nervous system needs time to reset.
+A few need imaging, a specialist, PT, or medication.
+No plan can perfectly predict which bucket you're in on day one.
 We can make a good guess after the first visit and a better one after the third.
 That's when we know whether to keep going or pivot.

 Ready to feel better?
 Let's start.